mathertel/rfcodes/docs/intertechno_protocol.md

 The ON/OFF protocol is using a sequence of 34 codes:

 * Starting code of type 's'.
-* 26 codes of type '#' or '_' that represent the 26 bit unique id of the sender.
+* 26 data codes that represent the unique 26 bit id of the sender.
-* 1 code of type '#' or '_' used as a flag to address all receivers programmed to any button.
+* 1 data code used as a flag to address all receivers, any button.
-* 1 code to switch the device on ('#') or off ('_')
+* 1 data code to switch the device on ('#') or off ('_')
-* 4 codes of type '#' or '_' specifying what button was pressed.
+* 4 data codes specifying the pressed button / unit.
-* Terminating code of type 'x'.
+* 1 Terminating code of type 'x'.

-bit 0..25  : unique ID of the transmitter device
-// bit 26     : group flag, if set, all reivers with the same id must act
-// bit 27     : 0= OFF, 1=ON, D=dimming
-// bit 28..31 : unit number
-// bit 32..35 : dim level

 ### Dimming Protocol Details

-The dimming protocoll is using a sequence of 38 codes:
+In case of the dimming devices a specific dimming value can be set directly using a 38 code sequence.

+This code uses a 'D' code (shorter than the others) instead of on/off to indicate the transmission of a dim command.
+Before the terminating code 4 additional data codes are sent to specify the dim level:

 * Starting code of type 's'.
-* 26 codes of type '#' or '_' that represent the 26 bit unique id of the sender.
+* 26 data codes that represent the unique 26 bit id of the sender.
-* 1 code of type '#' or '_' used as a flag to address all receivers programmed to any button.
+* 1 data code used as a flag to address all receivers, any button.
-* 1 code of type 'D' specifying that this is a dimming command.
+* 1 data code 'D'
-* 4 codes of type '#' or '_' specifying what button was pressed.
+* 4 data codes specifying the pressed button / unit.
-* 4 codes of type '#' or '_' specifying the dimming level.
+* 4 data codes specifying the dim level.
-* Terminating code of type 'x'.
+* 1 Terminating code of type 'x'.

-## Protocol activation
+## loading the protocols

-To activate the intertechno RF protocols you have to include `<intertchno.h>` and call `register_intertechno1()` and / or `register_intertechno2()` to activate the 2 protocols.
+To activate the intertechno RF protocols you have to load them into the signal parser:

+    signalParser.load(&it1); // loading Intertechno 1
+    signalParser.load(&it2); // loading Intertechno 2

 ## See also